Geometric presentations of Lie groups and their Dehn functions: Introduction

+In \cite[5.$\textnormal{B}'_4$]{Gro}, quoth Gromov, {\it ``We conclude our discussion on lower and upper bounds for filling area by a somewhat pessimistic note.
+The present methods lead to satisfactory results only in a few special cases even in the friendly geometric surroundings of solvable and nilpotent groups."}

+Indeed, for standard solvable groups without the SOL obstruction, it seems that Theorem \ref{ith_veryt} is the best result that can be gotten without bringing forward new ideas.
+The first example of a standard solvable group without the SOL obstruction but not covered by Theorem \ref{ith_veryt} is Abels' group $A_4(\K)$ (see the previous subsection).
+In this particular example, the authors obtain a quadratic upper bound for the Dehn function in \cite{CTAbels}.
+In this case, the group is tractable enough to work with explicit matrices, but such a pedestrian approach becomes hopelessly intricate in an arbitrary group as in Theorem \ref{int_p}.

-Let us now define the 2-homological obstruction.
-For this, we need to recall a fundamental notion introduced and studied by Guivarc'h \cite{Gui80} and later rediscovered by Osin \cite{Osin}.
+In a more general context, we have to deal with groups without the SOL obstruction but not satisfying the assumptions of Theorem \ref{ith_veryt}.
+In this context, we have to introduce the 2-homological obstruction.
+For this, we need to recall a fundamental notion introduced and studied by Guivarc'h \cite{Gui80} and later by Osin \cite{Osin}.
 Let $G$ be a real triangulable group.
-Its {\bf exponential radical} $G^\infty$ is defined as the intersection of its descending central series and actually consists of the exponentially distorted elements in $G$.
+Its {\bf exponential radical} $G^\infty$ is defined as the intersection of its lower central series and actually consists of the exponentially distorted elements in $G$.
 Let $\mathfrak{g}^\infty$ be its Lie algebra.
 In the case of a standard solvable group, the role of exponential radical is played by $U$ itself (it can be checked to be equal to the derived subgroup of $G$, so is a characteristic subgroup).